COLLEGE OF ARTS AND HUMANITIES (ARHU)1102 Francis Scott Key Hall, 301-405-2088

-CRGE has become a national leader in innovative intersectional, interdisciplinary research and has worked diligently to become a campus-wide presence via colloquium, mentoring of students and faculty, interdisciplinary research studies, research interest groups, seed grant funding of junior faculty, and collaborative partnerships with other academic diversity units, for example, Maryland Population Research Center, and student driven mentoring activities with programs such as Incentive Award Programs and College Park Scholars-Public Leadership Program.
+CRGE has become a national leader in innovative, interdisciplinary research and has worked diligently to serve the campus via colloquiums, mentoring activities, seed grant funding of early career faculty, and collaborative partnerships with other academic diversity units, for example, Maryland Population Research Center, and student driven mentoring activities with programs such as Incentive Award Programs and College Park Scholars-Public Leadership Program.
 Our work enhances the UM mission of achieving excellence in diversity in scholarship, mentoring and community outreach and service.